 How familiar is your organization when the technology you are about to implement?
 For instance, many businesses already use Microsoft Office which contains well known applications like Outlook, Word, Excel, PowerPoint and OneNote.
 With Microsoft Dynamics 365, the familiarity is still there when using its business software system.

 With Microsoft Dynamics 365 employees can do business deals right from Outlook and utilize Skype for Business to make sales calls, as well as host online meetings.
 Dynamics 365 also includes business applications that can be used on a single instance.
 With Salesforce, there are more limited actions that can be taken.
 You can still utilize Outlook however, there is no data synchronization.
 In addition, you will need a lot of 3rd party applications that come at additional costs.

 Take in to consideration these factors when deciding how to select the best CRM platform for your organization.
 If you’re interested in learning more.
 Download our free eBook to explore the difference between the two leading enterprise CRM providers.
-Stay tuned for part two in this series, Why Dynamics 365's Business Intelligence Outshines Salesforce.
+Take a look at part two in this series, Why Dynamics 365's Business Intelligence Outshines Salesforce.